Be Wise When You Make Those Resolutions for 2026

 Do you think of yourself as wise?
 Do you know a lot of wise people?
 How can you tell?
 The dictionary says that being wise is “having or showing experience, knowledge, and good judgment” (which makes me think of the old saying: “Good decisions come from experience; experience comes from making bad decisions.”)

 Some would say that being wise is just applying common sense, but a modern Proverb says, “the problem with common sense is that it’s not so common.”
-Perhaps when you are driving, you’ll notice a decided lack of wise people in other cars!
+It’s not all that common in the world today, and the fastest way to confirm that is to observe other drivers on the road around you.
+There is a decided absence of wise people in all those other cars!

 As we head into a New Year, maybe acquiring some wisdom beforehand would help you formulate your resolutions*.
 It might help in a bunch of other ways as well…